confidential-containers/cloud-api-adaptor/aws/README.md

 -f Dockerfile .
 ```

+>Note: images for CentOS Stream haven't been built since the release 0.8.0 of this project.

 - Note down your newly created AMI_ID

 Once the image creation is complete, you can use the following CLI command as well to